Top 10 Google Chrome tips

 - Once complete try out your Autofill using the below form.
 To enter the values click on any of the below fields and select the name of your Autofill.

 Resize text boxes

 Chrome gives you the ability to resize any text field, which is useful for when you're filling out a form that doesn't seem big enough for all the information you're entering.
 To resize the text field click-and-drag the bottom right corner of the box.
 Below is a text field that can be used as an example.

 Use the Chrome Task Manager

 Since each open tab runs it its own sandbox to help with browser stability, it can be difficult to see the overall system resources being used.
 For example, in the Windows Task Manager you will see multiple instances of Google Chrome running for each open tab.

 Use the Chrome Task Manager to show you how much memory and CPU resources each open tab and extension you have installed is using.
-To open the Task Manager press Shift + Esc or Click on the "wrench" or "Menu" icon in the top right corner, click Tools, and then Task Manager.
+To open the Task Manager press Shift+Esc or Click on the Google Chrome menu icon in the top right-hand corner of the window, click Tools, and then Task Manager.
 If you want to get real geeky click the stats for nerds click at the bottom of the Task Manager.

 Quickly close a tab

 Bonus tip: Middle-clicking on any link also opens that link in a new tab.

 Use Chrome commands

 Use the chrome:// commands to access many hidden features of Chrome.
 There is a few dozen of these commands available that allows you to do everything from viewing DNS (domain name system) information, GPU (graphics processing unit) information, look for conflicts, setting flags, and much more.
 A listing of these commands can be accessed by typing chrome://chrome-urls in the Omnibox.